-ADHD diagnosis is on point.
+ADHD diagnosis is on point

-Increased diagnosis is a sign of increased understanding.
+Increased diagnosis is a sign of increased understanding

-ADHD is overdiagnosed.
+ADHD is over-diagnosed

 Misbehavior is mistakenly perceived as a disorder.

 Parents, teachers, and physicians do not always link hyperactive behavior to the right cause.
-Family doctors produce more than half of all first ADHD diagnoses, but they do so in 7 minute consultations which are unlikely to probe deeply enough into the patient’s lifestyle to identify causes for ADHD symptoms other than ADHD.
+Family doctors produce more than half of all first ADHD diagnoses, but they do so in 7-minute consultations which are unlikely to probe deeply enough into the patient’s lifestyle to identify causes for ADHD symptoms other than ADHD.
 For example, diet (namely intake of caffeine, artificial sweeteners, and preservatives), sleep deprivation, and stress contribute to hyperactivity and irritability that can masquerade as ADHD.
 A study which found that children in foster care are three times as likely to be diagnosed with ADHD also supports the notion that ADHD diagnosis may have more to do with environmental factors than the actual presence of the disorder.

-The rate of ADHD diagnosis rises with the broadening of diagnostic criteria.
+The rate of ADHD diagnosis rises with the broadening of diagnostic criteria

-In the US, diagnosis of ADHD is generally determined by recommendations found in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+In the US, the diagnosis of ADHD is generally determined by recommendations found in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The latest version of this manual has a significantly expanded list of diagnostic criteria, which includes behaviors most of us engage in on a daily basis (i.e., losing your keys – come on!).
-Unsurprisingly, a study which compared ADHD diagnoses between doctors who used an older DSM version and those who used the new edition (with broader criteria) showed that doctors using the new criteria diagnosed ADHD more frequently.
+Unsurprisingly, a study that compared ADHD diagnoses between doctors who used an older DSM version and those who used the new edition (with broader criteria) showed that doctors using the new criteria diagnosed ADHD more frequently.
 A comparison of the DSM to the World Health Organization’s IDC, a manual whose criteria for ADHD is narrower, showed that the IDC manual led to fewer ADHD diagnoses.

-Educational assessment standards drive ADHD diagnoses.
+Educational assessment standards drive ADHD diagnoses